A NEW HOTEL

 AN ENTERPRISING MAN

-The following year on 7th September 1880, William Kitchener applied for a liquor license and operated the hotel until 1903.
+The following year on 7th September 1880, Mr Kitchiner applied for a liquor license and operated the hotel until 1903.

-William Kitchener’s wife Elisha, nee Wilkinson was born in Grafton, NSW in 1861 and died at 451 Campbell Street, Rockhampton on the 23rd of September 1932.
+Thomas William Kitchiner’s wife Elisha, nee Wilkinson was born in Grafton, NSW in 1861 and died at 451 Campbell Street, Rockhampton on the 23rd of September 1932.

-There were nine children in the Kitchener family.
+There were nine children in the Kitchiner family.

 Lily, born on the 20th October 1878.
 It is not known when she died.